glic3rinu/basefs/README.md

 Commands:
     mount       Mount an existing filesystem
-    handler     Run as Serf handler
-    bootstrap   Create a new self-contained filesystem
+    run         Run an existing filesystem without mounting it (testing) bootstrap   Create a new self-contained filesystem
     genkey      Generate a new EC private key keys        List keys and their directories
     grant       Grant key write permission
     revoke      Revoke key write permission
+    list        List all available logs
-    log         Show a log file using a tree representation revert      Revert object to previous state, 'log' command lists all revisions blocks      Block state
+    show        Show a log file using a tree representation revert      Revert object to previous state, 'log' command lists all revisions blocks      Block state
     members     List cluster members
+    serf        Serf RPC Command proxy
     get         Get log from peer address
-    installserf installserf
-    help
+    installserf Download and install Serf
+    resources   Display BaseFS resource consumption in real-time help

 Run 'basefs COMMAND --help' for more information on a command